-A tub garden (instead of a garden tub) adds whimsy and quite a lot of space to grow in.
-Layer soil and amendments just like a raised bed, with a thin layer of gravel on the bottom, followed by mulch and raised bed soil or potting mix.
+A tub garden (instead of a garden tub) adds whimsy and quite a lot of space for growing plants.
+Remove the drain piece and add a layer of gravel on the bottom, Next, add soil and amendments just like a raised bed followed by mulch and raised bed soil or potting mix.

 Boxes and crates of all sorts, like this blueberry box, make handy plant containers.